 -

-Design cues: Scroll arms; scatter cushions included
+Design: Scroll arms; scatter cushions included

 -

-Seat cushions: Deep pocket sprung seat cushions
+Seat build: Deep pocket sprung seat cushions

 -

-Back cushions: Soft-fill polyester fibre; plumping recommended
+Back fill: Soft-fill polyester fiber; plumping recommended

 -